obihughes/omega-planner/components/projects/README.md

 - Projects (`/projects`)
 - Tasks (`/projects/tasks`)
 - Calendar View (`/projects` with calendar view)

+## Projects Page

+- A "New Folder" button is available in the header to create folders using the folder modal.
+- Folders and projects can be shown together in a grid; folder cards use a square aspect to align heights with project cards.

 This provides a dedicated space for task-focused workflows while maintaining easy access to project management features.